 COMPETENCY 1.
 EMERGING 2.
 DEVELOPING 3.
 PROFICIENT 4.
-APPLYING Power dynam nics (GC.SAg.1.a) I can explain what advocacy/action I think will be most impactful for my community, and why I think that.
+APPLYING Power dynam ics (GC.SAg.1.a) I can explain what advocacy/action I think will be most impactful for my community, and why I think that.
 (GC.SAg.1.a.1) I can name a power dynamic that I think is affecting my community/context, and suggest action/advocacy that I think would make a difference.
 (GC.SAg.1.a.2) I evaluate the way in which power dynamics might be impacting my community/context in order to determine what advocacy/action will be most impactful.
-(GC.SAg.1.a.3) I apply my analysis of the power dynamics of m community/context in order to intentionally disrupt inequitable outcomes and racial disparities.
-(GC.SAg.1.a.4) Self and injust tice (GC.SAg.1.b) munity Advocacy (GC.SAg.1) I can describe how to be an upstander for myself and others when faced with exclusion, prejudice, or injustice.
+(GC.SAg.1.a.3) I apply my analysis of the power dynamics of my community/context in order to intentionally disrupt inequitable outcomes and racial disparities.
+(GC.SAg.1.a.4) Self and injustice (GC.SAg.1.b) ommunity Advocacy (GC.SAg.1) I can describe how to be an upstander for myself and others when faced with exclusion, prejudice, or injustice.
 (GC.SAg.1.b.1) I can be an upstander for myself and others when I see exclusion, prejudice, or injustice.
 (GC.SAg.1.b.2) I actively try to disrupt and stand up to exclusion, prejudice, and discrimination in my community.
-(GC.SAg.1.b.3) I reflect on how I challenge exclusionary, prejudicial, and discriminatory local/societal practices, beliefs, and policies in order to grow effectiveness of my efforts.
-(GC.SAg.1.b.4) ocate for myself and others.
-Case-makin ng (GC.SAg.1.c) ngage with my nunity to advocate ny own and others' rights.
+(GC.SAg.1.b.3) I reflect on how I challenge exclusionary, prejudicial, and discriminatory local/societal practices, beliefs, and policies in order to grow the effectiveness of my efforts.
+(GC.SAg.1.b.4) dvocate for myself and others.
+Case-making (GC.SAg.1.c) Engage with my mmunity to advocate my own and others' rights.
 I can convey ideas and language that connect to unjust policies, practices, and/or ideas.
 (GC.SAg.1.c.1) I can convey ideas and language in a range of formats (conversational, written, public speaking, etc.) to describe unjust policies, practices, and/or ideas.
 (GC.SAg.1.c.2) I convey ideas and language in a range of formats (conversational, written, public speaking, etc.) that clearly describe unjust policies, practices, and ideas, and seek new avenues to contribute to ongoing conversations.
 (GC.SAg.1.c.3) I convincingly convey ideas and language in a range of formats (conversational, written, public speaking, etc.) that clearly describe unjust policies, practices, and ideas, and refine my messaging based on ongoing conversations.
-(GC.SAg.1.c.4) Effective advoc cacy (GC.SAg.2.a) I consider the likely effectiveness of proposed actions and advocacy for improvement of my I consider the appropriateness of my own actions and advocacy, and can describe how they may I modify my actions and advocacy to enhance my effectiveness in order to better create momentum I determine how my actions and advocacy are effective by evaluating evidence of short and
+(GC.SAg.1.c.4) Effective advoc cacy (GC.SAg.2.a) I consider the likely effectiveness of proposed I consider the appropriateness of my own actions I modify my actions and advocacy to enhance my I determine how my actions and advocacy are